omics-datascience/BioAPI/README.md

 ### Genes information

-From a list of valid genes, obtain their descriptions, types and chromosomal coordinates for the reference human genomes GRCh37 and GRCh37.
+From a list of valid genes, it obtains different information for the human reference genomes GRCh38 and GRCh37.

 - URL: /information-of-genes
 - Method: POST